Norm Cash: Later life

 After retiring from baseball, Cash signed with the Detroit Caesars, a professional softball team, and played two seasons (1977–1978).
 The Caesars played in the American Professional Slow Pitch Softball League (APSPL), winning league titles in both seasons with Cash.
 The team was owned by Mike Ilitch, who would later become the owner of the Detroit Tigers.
-The Caesars had extensive talent from the amateur softball leagues and both Cash and fellow former-Tiger Jim Northrup played part-time and promotional roles.
+The Caesars had extensive talent from the amateur softball leagues, and both Cash and fellow former Tiger Jim Northrup played part-time and promotional roles.

-Cash was a color commentator for ABC's Monday Night Baseball in 1976, and for Tiger telecasts on ONTV pay-cable from 1981-1983.
+Cash was a color commentator for ABC's Monday Night Baseball in 1976, and for Tiger telecasts on ON-TV subscription television from 1980 to 1982.

 In October 1986, Cash drowned in an accident off Beaver Island in northern Lake Michigan when he slipped off a dock and struck his head.
 His body was discovered about 11:00am in 15 ft of water at Beaver Island.
 An autopsy later revealed that Cash had a blood alcohol content of 0.18 percent at the time of his death.
 He is buried in Pine Lake Cemetery, West Bloomfield, Michigan.

 On April 23, 2005, the high school and Little League baseball field in Post, Texas were dedicated to Cash.
 He was inducted into the Texas Sports Hall of Fame in 2001.